nhatthangle/Text-classification/README.md

 In the following analysis, we will perform classification on the cleaned data without stemming and the stemmed data to see if Snowball Stemmer helps or not.

-For the classification task we will use TF-IDF representation for each review.
+For the classification task we will use TF-IDF representation for each review using 1 and 2-gram words.
 Bag-of-words representation was considered but due to the runtime of the code, we drop this case.

 Let's take a look at how different a cleaned review and a stemmed review are: